Indications for: LIPOFEN

 Not shown to reduce coronary heart disease morbidity and mortality in patients with type 2 diabetes.

 Swallow whole.
 Take with food.
 Hypertriglyceridemia: 50–150mg/day, adjust at 4–8 week intervals; max 150mg/day.
 Hypercholesterolemia, dyslipidemia: 150mg/day.
 Mild to moderate renal impairment: initially 50mg/day.
+Elderly: select dose based on renal function.
 Discontinue if inadequate response after 2 months on max dose.

 Severe renal impairment (including dialysis).
 Active liver disease.
 Unexplained persistent liver function abnormalities.
 Primary biliary cirrhosis.
 Gallbladder disease.
 Nursing mothers (during and for 5 days after last dose).

 Avoid statins.
-Potentiates oral anticoagulants (reduce anticoagulant dose and monitor PT/INR).
+Potentiates oral anticoagulants (reduce anticoagulant dose and monitor PT/INR); caution.
 Allow at least 1hr before or 4–6hrs after bile acid sequestrants.
 Caution with immunosuppressants (eg, cyclosporine, tacrolimus), colchicine, other nephrotoxic drugs.

 Abnormal liver function tests, increased AST, ALT, CPK, rhinitis; respiratory or GI effects, myopathy, cholelithiasis, pancreatitis, increased serum creatinine, rash, hypersensitivity reactions (may be severe); rare: rhabdomyolysis, transient hematologic changes, blood dyscrasias.